OpenNMS-Archives/osgi-plugin-manager/org.opennms.plugin.pluginmanager/karaf-pluginmanager-archetype/README.txt

 To build the licence archetype generator use mvn clean install

-After Building the archetype, to create a project move to an empty folder and use
+After Building the archetype, to create a project move to an empty folder and use a command like

-mvn archetype:generate -DarchetypeCatalog=local -DarchetypeGroupId=org.opennms \
+mvn archetype:generate -DarchetypeCatalog=local -DarchetypeGroupId=org.opennms.plugins \
 -DarchetypeArtifactId=karaf-pluginmanager-archetype \
--DarchetypeVersion=0.0.1-SNAPSHOT \
+-DarchetypeVersion=1.0-SNAPSHOT \
--DgroupId=org.opennms.project \
+-DgroupId=org.opennms.plugins \
 -DartifactId=myproject \
--Dpackage=org.opennms.project.packagename
+-Dpackage=org.opennms.plugins.myproject.packagename

- Where -DgroupId=org.opennms.project  is the group id of your generated project -DartifactId=myproject is the artifact id of your generated project -Dpackage=org.opennms.project.packagename is the route package in which the generated licence artifacts will be placed
+ Where -DgroupId=org.opennms.plugins is the maven group id of your generated project -DartifactId=myproject is the maven artifact id of your generated project -Dpackage=org.opennms.plugins.myproject.packagename is the route java package in which the generated licence artifacts will be placed